 Salary Survey

 Due to the potential changes in the SMP we may delay further action on this.
-Angela Martin shared that Lynne sent her draft of what she picked out of the survey that NCRA did for central registries and she will send out to the group.
+Angela Martin shared that Lynn sent her draft of what she picked out of the survey that NCRA did for central registries and she will send out to the group.
 Jeremy volunteered to lead this effort.

 ACTION